Liliw: Economy

 The town's main attraction is its growing footwear industry.
 It started in 1931 when Casiano Pisueña became interested in making slippers.
 His first prototype was made from coconut husk and rubber from tire interiors.
-He soon became successful and many residents of Liliw followed suit.
-At present there are about 50 stores selling footwear in Liliw.
-The regular slippers are still the most popular, but many stores are now selling shoes, handbags and other leather goods.
+He soon became successful, and many residents of Liliw followed suit.
+At present, there are about 50 footwear stores in Liliw.
+The regular slippers are still the most popular, but many stores now sell shoes, handbags and other leather goods.
 Most stores still carry the three-for-P100 slippers.
 The annual Tsinelas Festival is celebrated every end of April.

 Government

-The local government is currently undertaking means to conserve its cultural heritage sites and has proposed to enact a legislation that would mandate the usage of the Liliw-style architecture as the only means of construction and re-construction in the town.
-If the ordinance passes, Liliw will have a greater chance to become a heritage town, and further support from the National Commission for Culture and the Arts.
+The local government is currently undertaking measures to conserve its cultural heritage sites and has proposed enacting legislation that would mandate the usage of Liliw-style architecture as the only means of construction and reconstruction in the town.
+If the ordinance passes, Liliw will have a greater chance of becoming a heritage town and further support from the National Commission for Culture and the Arts.

 Transportation

 Tricycles and jeepneys are popular modes of transportation in Liliw.
-Buses are available to Santa Cruz, Calamba, and Metro Manila.
+Buses are available to Santa Cruz, Calamba and Metro Manila.